CivetWang/Doing-Data-Science---Case-Study-01/README.md

  <ol>
 <li>The case study is meant to study the Beers dataset which contains a list of 2410 US craft beers and the Breweries dataset which contains 558 US breweries.
 <li>The target is to find relationship and classification between different variable, location or breweries.
-<li>Form  <> , youn would be able to find and follow our thought and discovery based of Indian Pale Ales and other kinds of Ales.
+<li>Form  <DS6306CaseStudy1.html> , youn would be able to find and follow our thought and discovery based of Indian Pale Ales and other kinds of Ales.（May require downloading the file）
 <li>If there is any further question , feel free to email us at:
 <Br/>Jeff Johnson: jeffjohnson@smu.edu
 <Br/>Lihao Wang:  harrywang@smu.edu